sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

     !![Fill notifier details](step7-5.png)

     > Make sure the Conversation ID variable `conversationId` is the same as defined in Step 5.6.
 In case, the chatbot's `conversation_id` is passed in a different variable in Step 5.6 then, use the same  variable in the Notifier.
-If the variables do not match, then, the integration will fail.
-This is because the Notifier will not be able to send the message to incorrect chatbot's conversation ID.
+If the variables do not match, then the integration will fail because the Notifier will not be able to send the message to incorrect chatbot's conversation ID.

-5. Repeat the steps 2 to 4 to add **Notifiers** with following details:
+5. Repeat the steps 2 to 4 to add **Notifiers** with the following details:

     |  Field Name     | Value
     |  :------------- | :-------------